F5SolutionsEngineering/automate-one-thing/docs/_tools/git.markdown

 ---
 {{ page.description }}

 In the A1T workshops, we try to use the customer's Git repository of choice.
 If they do not have a Git solution then we fallback to a GitHub.com repository.
-For the most part, the work we do in the workshop leverages standard Git featurs so any hosted Git solution will work.
+For the most part, the work we do in the workshop leverages standard Git features so any hosted Git solution will work.

 [{{ page.link }}]({{ page.link }})